- The takeaway from this episode is … expect speed bumps along the way to achieve real improvement.

 Are you stuck in your ways and slow to change?
-These are the speed bumps on your way to improvement.
+These are your speed bumps on the way to improving your life right now.

 Would you consider yourself to have an open mind?
 An open mind is important when you want to improve.
 It’s a closed mind that makes you miss your life and keeps you stuck.